zuanming/fourthrepo/README.md

   3. Android 10

 * HTML, CSS validated by W3C Markup Validation
-* JavaScript Syntax validated by Esprima

-1. Testing was first done by applying CRUD to `items` the built web interface.
-Upon successful CRUD operations and image uploading, the hosted webpage is then provided to random testers to test out the CRUD operations and UX and their feedback is taken into consideration.
+1. Testing was first done by applying CRUD to Courses and Tutors entities on the web interface using the administrator account and checked if they are displayed correctly.
+Tutors entities were subsequently added and related to courses.
+2. The hosted webpage is then provided to random testers to test out the user authentication interface and function (sign up and login).
-2. After the testing is done, additional features are added based on priority versus estimated time required to implement, remaining features will be added in the future.
-3. The web application is then tested on various web browsers and device screens for compatibility purposes.
+3. Following this, the testers are directed to try making purchases to test the checkout process.
+4. This process is tried on different web browsers and devices to ensure the process is consistent.
+5. UI/UX feedback was taken into consideration and changes were made as required, such as color palettes and browsing interfaces
+    - e.g. horizontal scroll flex display of courses was changed to multi-item carousel after test user feedback
+6. As the website is near completion, the webpages are passed through W3C validators to ensure the code is clean.
-4. The edited final web application is then updated onto the host server
+6. The edited final web application is then updated onto the host server

 ## Deployment

 The website is deployed on Heroku, using GitHub to host the project repository.
-The website can be found at this [link](http://foodiereview.herokuapp.com).
+The website can be found at this [link](http://programming-course-project.herokuapp.com).<br>
+The deployment process is as such:
+1. Code was written on gitpod using Code Institute's template.
+Heroku was installed in gitpod by: pip3 install heroku
 - Database passwords and session keys are stored in the .env file which is included in the .gitignore.
   `steps taken to deploy`